 Students will attend co-educational public high schools.
 The primary language of instruction will be Thai.
 School typically runs Monday to Friday, and uniforms are customary.
 Students will have the opportunity to participate in a number of extramural and extracurricular activities, such as Thai arts, dance, cooking, boxing, and various musical instrument lessons.

 The United States enjoys good relations with Thailand.
-Thailand is an active member in organizations such as the ASEAN, UN, and WTO.
+Thailand is an active member in organizations such as ASEAN, the UN, and the WTO.

 For more information, visit the CIA World Factbook.

 Students will have the opportunity to take part in various activities to increase their interaction with local peers in Thailand.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

 - Community service activities, such as volunteering to teach English to children with limited resources;